Weeknight Spaghetti and Clams made with Canned Clams

 While your garlic is cooking, open the cans of clams and drain off all but 1/2 cup of the clam juice.
 Set aside.
 Once the garlic is tender and aromatic, add the clams to the pan and sauté until they soak up the flavors, about 2 minutes.

-When the pasta is cooked and drained, add it to the skillet along with the 1/2 cup clam juice, parsley, lemon zest, lemon, salt, a light shower of black pepper, and red pepper flakes.
+When the pasta is cooked and drained, add it to the skillet along with the 1/2 cup clam juice, parsley, lemon zest, lemon juice, salt, a light shower of black pepper, and red pepper flakes.
 Cook it for a final 2 minutes or so, coating the pasta with the sauce (I like to use tongs to turn the pasta in the pan).
 Taste and add more salt, lemon juice, black pepper, or chiles, as desired.